Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## General Frame Types

+LoRaWAN implements the possibility to send confirmed or unconfirmed messages:

-* LoRaWAN Confirmed message:
+* Confirmed message:
   The sender asks the receiver to acknowledge the message.
-* LoRaWAN Unconfirmed message:
+* Unconfirmed message:
   The sender does not ask the receiver to acknowledge the message.

 As SCHC defines its own acknowledgment mechanisms, SCHC does not require to use LoRaWAN Confirmed messages.

 ## LoRaWAN MAC Frames

+In addition to regular data frames LoRaWAN implements JoinRequest and JoinAccept frame types, used by a device to join a network:

 * JoinRequest:
   This message is used by a device to join a network.
 It contains the device's